UPDATED December 29, 2025

 FAQS

-Q: Why are Chesapeake Regional Healthcare and Cigna negotiating?
+Q: Why does Chesapeake Regional Healthcare and insurance companies negotiate contracts?

-A: We are negotiating the terms of our current contract, which outlines how we work together and how Cigna reimburses our providers for their members’ care.
+A: Our contract outlines how we work together and how the insurance companies reimburse our providers for their members’ care.

 Like hospitals across the country, Chesapeake Regional Healthcare is facing steeply rising costs for staff, supplies, and services.
-Yet Cigna continues to pay as much as 30 percent less than what it pays other health systems in Hampton Roads for the same patient care.
+Yet insurance companies continue to pay as much as 30 percent less than what it pays other health systems in Hampton Roads for the same patient care.
 We are not a large national system.
 We are your community hospital.
 This is not sustainable.
-Meanwhile, Cigna’s profits continue to grow.
-In just the third quarter of this year, Cigna reported $1.9 billion in profit, while offering hospitals like Chesapeake Regional Healthcare minimal increases that do not cover the rising cost of care.
+Meanwhile, insurance companies’ profit continue to grow - some in to the Billions.
+In many cases, insurance companies offer hospitals, like Chesapeake Regional Healthcare, minimal increases that do not cover the rising cost of care.

 Advocating for fair payment is advocating for your health and our community’s best interest.
 In this negotiation, our only goal is to keep care local, sustain vital health care services, preserve competition, and ensure that families do not have to travel farther or pay more for the care they need.